Shifted Symplectic Geometry by Examples

 We denote the category of connective (i.e.~non positively graded) cdgas (commutative differential graded algebras) by $\cdga_k^{\le 0}$. \begin{Definition} Let $f:C\to A$ be a morphism in $\cdga_k^{\le 0}$.
-A \emph{quasi-free resolution} of $f$ is a factorization $C\xrightarrow{\tilde{f}} \widetilde{A}\to A$ such that: \begin{enumerate} \item The morphism $\widetilde{A}\to A$ is a quasi-isomorphism. \item Denoting by $(-)^{\not{\,\delta}}$ the ``underlying commutative graded algebra'' functor (that forgets the differential), we have that $\widetilde{A}^{\not{\,\delta}}\cong \Sym_{C^{\not{\,\delta}}}(V)$ as a commutative $C^{\not{\,\delta}}$-algebra, for some non-positively graded vector space $V$. \end{enumerate} A quasi-free resolution of a cdga $A$ is a quasi-free resolution of the unit morphism $1:k\to A$. \end{Definition} \begin{Remark} The categories of $A\Mod$ and $\widetilde{A}\Mod$ are quasi-equivalent (quasi-equivalences of dg-categories are to equivalences of categories as quasi-isomorphisms are to isomorphisms) under the extension of scalars functor
+A \emph{quasi-free resolution} of $f$ is a factorization $C\xrightarrow{\tilde{f}} \widetilde{A}\to A$ such that: \begin{enumerate} \item The morphism $\widetilde{A}\to A$ is a quasi-isomorphism. \item Denoting by $(-)^{\not{\,\delta}}$ the ``underlying commutative graded algebra'' functor (that forgets the differential), we have that $\widetilde{A}^{\not{\,\delta}}\cong \Sym_{C^{\not{\,\delta}}}(V)$ as a commutative $C^{\not{\,\delta}}$-algebra, for some non-positively graded vector space $V$. \end{enumerate} A quasi-free resolution of a cdga $A$ is a quasi-free resolution of the unit morphism $1:k\to A$. \end{Definition} \begin{Remark} The categories $A\Mod$ and $\widetilde{A}\Mod$ are quasi-equivalent (quasi-equivalences of dg-categories are to equivalences of categories as quasi-isomorphisms are to isomorphisms) under the extension of scalars functor

-\end{Remark} We are not going to detail the whole homotopy theory (i.e.~Quillen model structure) of $\cdga_k^{\le 0}$, as we only need the following: \begin{itemize} \item Weak equivalences of connective cdga are quasi-isomorphisms of such. \item Quasi-free resolutions always exist and are examples of cofibrant resolutions (i.e.~resolutions one uses to compute left derived functors in general, and homotopy pushouts more specifically). \end{itemize} \begin{Remark} Note that whenever the degree zero part $A^0$ of $A$ is finitely generated, one may just use a smooth resolution of $A$ instead of a quasi-free one: for a smooth resolution, we only require that $\widetilde{A}^0$ is a smooth algebra and $\widetilde{A}^{\not{\,\delta}}\cong\Sym_{\widetilde{A}^0}(P)$ with $P$ a negatively graded $\widetilde{A}^0$-module (which can be chosen to be projective).
+\end{Remark} We are not going to detail the whole homotopy theory (i.e.~Quillen model structure) of $\cdga_k^{\le 0}$, as we only need the following: \begin{itemize} \item Weak equivalences of connective cdgas are quasi-isomorphisms of such. \item Quasi-free resolutions always exist and are examples of cofibrant resolutions (i.e.~resolutions one uses to compute left derived functors in general, and homotopy pushouts more specifically). \end{itemize} \begin{Remark} Note that whenever the degree zero part $A^0$ of $A$ is finitely generated, one may just use a smooth resolution of $A$ instead of a quasi-free one: for a smooth resolution, we only require that $\widetilde{A}^0$ is a smooth algebra and $\widetilde{A}^{\not{\,\delta}}\cong\Sym_{\widetilde{A}^0}(P)$ with $P$ a negatively graded $\widetilde{A}^0$-module (which can be chosen to be projective).
 These specific models are exactly the (function dg-algebras of) the ``dg-manifolds'' from \cite[Definition 2.5.1]{Quot}.
 In differential geometry, this amounts to having $A^0=C^\infty(M)$ (with $M$ a smooth manifold) and $\widetilde{A}^{\not{\,\delta}}\cong\Gamma\big(M,\Sym(E)\big)$ with $E$ a negatively graded vector bundle (of finite rank in every degree) on $M$. \end{Remark}

 \begin{Example} Consider the algebra $A=k[x]/x^2$, which is not smooth.
 A quasi-free resolution of $A$ can be obtained by adding an extra generator $\xi$ in degree $-1$ and writing

 with $\xi^2=0$ and differential $\delta$ given by $\delta(\xi) = x^2$. $\triangle$\end{Example}